 03. Ask questions

 The questions you decide to ask the interviewer are your chance to talk about anything you want to.
-You might take this chance to (subtly) demonstrate your familiarity with the company, or mention something you want them to know about you.
+You might take this chance to (subtly) demonstrate your familiarity with the company, or mention something you want them to know about you (why they should hire you over using a generic website builder and using a pricey web hosting service, for example).
 At the very least, it’s an opportunity to show what kinds of things you are interested in.
 Don’t waste it!